Resident Evil 5: Allegations of racism

-Wesley Yin-Poole of VideoGamer.com said that despite the controversy the game was attracting due to alleged racism, no expert opinion had been sought.
-He asked Glenn Bowman, senior lecturer in social anthropology at the University of Kent, whether he thought the game was racist.
-Bowman considered the racism accusations "silly", saying that the game had an anti-colonial theme and those complaining about the game's racism might be expressing an "inverted racism which says that you can't have scary people who are black".
-It was reported that one cutscene in the game scene showed "black men" dragging off a screaming white woman; according to Yin-Poole, the allegation was incorrect and the single man dragging the woman was "not obviously black".
-The scene was submitted to the British Board of Film Classification for evaluation.
-BBFC head of communications Sue Clark said, "There is only one man pulling the blonde woman in from the balcony [and he] is not black either.
+Wesley Yin-Poole of VideoGamer.com asked Glenn Bowman, senior lecturer in social anthropology at the University of Kent, whether he thought Resident Evil 5 was racist.
+Bowman considered the racism accusations "silly", saying that it had an anti-colonial theme and those complaining about racism might be expressing an "inverted racism which says that you can't have scary people who are black".
+It was reported that one cutscene showed "black men" dragging off a screaming white woman; according to Yin-Poole, the allegation was incorrect and the single man dragging the woman was "not obviously black".
+The scene was submitted to the British Board of Film Classification (BBFC) for evaluation.
+The BBFC head of communications, Sue Clark said, "There is only one man pulling the blonde woman in from the balcony [and he] is not black either.
 As the whole game is set in Africa it is hardly surprising that some of the characters are black ... we do take racism very seriously, but in this case, there is no issue around racism."

-Writing for The Philosophy of Computer Games Conference in 2015, Harrer and Pichlmair considered Resident Evil 5 to be "yet another moment in the history of commodity racism, which from the late 19th century onwards allowed popular depictions of racial stereotypes to enter the most intimate spaces of European homes".
+Writing for The Philosophy of Computer Games Conference in 2015, Harrer and Pichlmair considered Resident Evil 5 "yet another moment in the history of commodity racism, which from the late 19th century onwards allowed popular depictions of racial stereotypes to enter the most intimate spaces of European homes".
 The authors state that Africa is presented from a Western gaze; "what is presented as 'authentic' blackness conforms to the projected fantasy of predominantly white gaming audience".
-In 2016, Paul Martin from Games and Culture said that the theme of the game could be described as "dark continent", stating it drew on imagery of European colonialism and depictions of "Blackness" reminiscent of 19th-century European theories on race.
+In 2016, Paul Martin from Games and Culture said that the game's theme could be described as "dark continent", stating it drew on imagery of European colonialism and depictions of "blackness" reminiscent of 19th-century European theories on race.